marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/acos.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: ACOS, DACOS, trigonometric function, cosine, inverse, cosine, inverse

 .. _acos:

-.. index:: ACOS

-.. index:: DACOS

-.. index:: trigonometric function, cosine, inverse

-.. index:: cosine, inverse

 ACOS --- Arccosine function
 ****************************